ihsn/nada-documentation/src/admin-guide/site-admin.md

 After entering all relevant information, click SAVE.

-If the citation had already been entered (in which case it appears in the Similar citations box), you only have to attach an additional dataset to it.
+If the citation had already been entered (in which case it appears in Similar citations box), you only have to attach an additional dataset to it.
 Select the citations in the "Similar citations" box (to avoid creating a duplicate).
 The form will be automatically filled out.
 Go to the **Attach surveys** tab to attach the relevant dataset(s), and save the change.

 ![](~@imageBase/images/image163.png)

 The citation (if the status has been set to "Published") will now be visible in the user interface.
 The number of citations will be displayed in the catalog listings.

 ![](~@imageBase/images/image164.png)